VOLTTRON/volttron/docs/source/setup/RabbitMQ/federation_plugin.rst

 1. Setup two VOLTTRON instances using the instructions at :ref:`RMQ Setup<Setup-RMQ>`. **Please note that each instance should have a unique instance name and should be running on machine/VM that has a unique host name.**

-2. In a multi platform setup that need to communicate with each other with RabbitMQ over SSL, each VOLTTRON instance should should trust the ROOT CA of the other instance(RabbitMQ root ca)
+2. In a multi platform setup that need to communicate with each other with RabbitMQ over SSL, each VOLTTRON instance should trust the ROOT CA of the other instance(RabbitMQ root ca)

    a.
 Transfer (scp/sftp/similar) voltttron_home/certificates/certs/<instance_name>-root-ca.crt to a temporary
       location on the other volttron instance machine.
 For example, if you have two instance v1 and v2,